citp/privacy-policy-historical/e/ev/eve/eventful.com.md

 We safeguard your personal information via high data security precautions.
 To protect the personally identifiable information we have about you, we use physical, electronic, and procedural safeguards that comply with federal regulations.

-PLEASE NOTE: This privacy policy applies only to the privacy of users of EVDB, Inc.'s web site(s).
-By using EVDB, Inc.'s web site(s) you agree to the terms of this privacy policy.
-If you move from EVDB, Inc.'s web site(s) to Web sites owned or operated by other entities or individuals, you should check the privacy policies of such Web sites carefully as the terms by which the owners or operators of those other Web sites manage your personally identifiable information obtained from such Web sites could differ from how EVDB manages your personally identifiable information on EVDB's own website(s).
+PLEASE NOTE: This privacy policy applies only to the privacy of users of Eventful, Inc.'s web site(s).
+By using Eventful, Inc.'s web site(s) you agree to the terms of this privacy policy.
+If you move from Eventful, Inc.'s web site(s) to Web sites owned or operated by other entities or individuals, you should check the privacy policies of such Web sites carefully as the terms by which the owners or operators of those other Web sites manage your personally identifiable information obtained from such Web sites could differ from how Eventful manages your personally identifiable information on Eventful's own website(s).

 ## Privacy Policy — Glossary of Terms

-  * "personally identifiable information" or "Personal Information" means your name, address, telephone number or other information which by its nature can identify you personally. personally identifiable information does not mean the information found in the EVDB database which we make available to the general public.
+  * "personally identifiable information" or "Personal Information" means your name, address, telephone number or other information which by its nature can identify you personally. "personally identifiable information" does not mean the information found in the Eventful database which we make available to the general public.
   * "Registration Information" means your name, e-mail address, and password.
-  * "EVDB.com" means the www.evdb.com Web site or EVDB, Inc., a Delaware corporation.
+  * "Eventful.com" means the www.eventful.com Web site or Eventful, Inc., a Delaware corporation.
-  * "Eventful" is trademark of EVDB, Inc., and is the name of a web service run by EVDB, Inc.
+  * "Eventful" is trademark of Eventful, Inc., and is the name of a web service run by Eventful, Inc.
   * "Your Information" means your Registration Information.